hanzhe93/Brownian_Particle_Simulation/Reproduction_Report_Zhe.md

 $$

 where $\tau=m/\gamma$ is the momentum relaxation time.
-This time scale represents for the transition from smooth ballistic behavior to diffusive behavior.
+This time scale represents the transition from smooth ballistic behavior to diffusive behavior.

 ### 3.2 Diffusive regime

 Due to the small time scale, neglecting the inertial term yields:

 $$
 \dot{x}(t) = \sqrt{2D}W(t) \tag{9}
 $$

 The corresponding finite difference form is:

 $$
 x_i = x_{i-1} + \sqrt{2D \Delta t}w_i \tag{10}
 $$

 **Trajectories in inertial and diffusive regimes** can be plotted as:

 ![fig2a.svg](https://p9-juejin.byteimg.com/tos-cn-i-k3u1fbpfcp/00196fb8a8a94183b38e3e72b7099825~tplv-k3u1fbpfcp-watermark.image?)